Table of Contents

 M2 needs to be synchronized (they share some common data), and

-M4 needs to be synchronized (they share common data).
+M4 needs to be synchronized (M3 and M4 have different set of data shared between methods M3 and M4).
 But since the same object is used for the synchronization of ‘

 obj’, if one thread is executing